Sites in Jerusalem

 HOW TO GET THERE & NEARBY ATTRACTIONS

-Mahane Yehuda is located in central Jerusalem, about a 15-minute walk from the Old City.
-The light-rail stop Mahane Yehuda drops you right at the entrance.
-Nearby, you can explore Jaffa Street, Ben Yehuda Street, and Nachlaot, a picturesque neighborhood of narrow alleys and colorful courtyards.
-Together, these form Jerusalem’s vibrant city-center triangle — ideal for strolling, eating, and people-watching.
+Mahane Yehuda Market Jerusalem is in the Jerusalem City Center, about a 15-minute walk from the Old City.
+The light-rail stop “Mahane Yehuda” drops you right at the entrance.
+Nearby, explore Jaffa Street, Ben Yehuda Street, and Nachlaot, a charming neighborhood of narrow alleys and colorful courtyards.
+Together, they form Jerusalem’s vibrant downtown triangle — perfect for strolling, eating, and people-watching.

 Ready For Your Trip?